-Further to perceptions of life and the need for purpose, attitudes toward ageing itself appeared to less likely to think about age in itself, but rather the physical, cognitive and social changes that may accompany their experience of ageing and how this may impact their independence.
+Further to perceptions of life and the need for purpose, attitudes toward ageing itself appeared to influence motivation to seek out purposeful activity or the value ascribed to its maintenance.

+Interviewees were asked about the thought given to ageing.
+Many adults suggested that they were less likely to think about age in itself, but rather the physical, cognitive and social changes that may accompany their experience of ageing and how this may impact their independence.